CozyForever/TicTacToe-Game/README.md

 # TicTacToe-Game
-Python based two-player Tic-Tac-Toe game
+Python based implementation of a two-player Tic-Tac-Toe game

+The 2 players game iteratively takes input from both the players, while making sure, if anyone has won or not.